hdelva/fosite/thesis/report.md

 A _use_ refers to any data dependency, such as resolving a variable name or retrieving an element from a collection.
 A _def_ is the opposite such as assigning something to a variable name or inserting an element into a collection.
 Within Fosite, a _use_ and a _def_ are respectively called a dependency and a change.
-As with SSA, incremental numbering can be applied to subsequent changes.
+As with SSA, incremental numbering can be applied to subsequent definitions.
+This can be done in a similar fashion as applying the path convergence criterion for the conversion to SSA form.
+The path-sensitivity of the analysis already provides the necessary components to do so -- and control flow is very well-structured in Python (and other dynamic languages).
 The main difference with regular SSA is that this requires a separate data structure.
 This allows a single expression or statement to cause multiple changes.
 A conditional statement is exactly that -- a statement, and it can be useful during refactoring to treat it as a single atomic thing.
 Its dependencies and changes are the sum of its branches'.
 In other words, the external data structure allows for a more hierarchical analysis.

 To achieve the same level of precision as Memory SSA, Fosite uses two kinds of changes and dependencies.
 For starters, there's the usual identifier dependency, which is used to model reachability of data.
 Consider code sample \ref{smp:dep} in which `x` gets defined twice.
-In between assignments the first value of `x` gets used to call in a call to `print`.
+In between assignments, the first value of `x` gets used in a call to `print`.
 The `print` must come before the second assignment to `x`, as the intended data is no longer reachable after the assignment.
-Another sort of dependency is the object dependency, which is used to model a state dependency.
+Another sort of dependency are object dependencies, which are used to model state dependencies.
 The second assignment to `x` assigns a list to it, which gets printed as well.
 Before printing however an element gets appended to it.
 Appending an element to a list doesn't change anything about the identifier and thus can't be modeled in the same way.
 In other words, the final call to `print` has a dependency to both the `x` identifier and to whichever object `x` points to at the same time -- and both dependencies serve their own purpose.

 \begin{code}
   \begin{tcblisting}{listing only,